Hawaiian Shrimp

 • Cayenne pepper: Adjust the quantity to suit your heat tolerance, or substitute with paprika.

 • Grape seed oil and butter.
-I substituted half of the butter with grapeseed oil, but you may replace it with any cooking oil.
+I substituted half the butter for grapeseed oil, but you may use any cooking oil.

 • Parsley.
 You can use fresh/dried parsley.